 Surgeries by Mesothelioma Location

-The three forms of mesothelioma—pleural, peritoneal and pericardial—are all considered different diseases.
+The 3 forms of mesothelioma—pleural, peritoneal and pericardial—are considered different diseases.
 As such, they each have their own standard treatments, including specially developed surgical procedures.

 Before undergoing surgical treatment for your condition, here’s what you need to know about the surgical procedures for different mesothelioma locations: